MicrosoftDocs/dataexplorer-docs/kusto/api/connection-strings/storage-connection-strings.md

 ## Storage authentication methods

-To interact with nonpublic external storage from Azure Data Explorer, you must specify authentication means as part of the external storage connection string.
+To interact with nonpublic external storage, you must specify authentication means as part of the external storage connection string.
 The connection string defines the resource to access and its authentication information.

-Azure Data Explorer supports the following authentication methods:
+The following authentication methods are supported:

 * [Impersonation](#impersonation)
 * [Managed identity](#managed-identity)